kcorey/FourSided/README.md

 1. **Open the app** in any modern web browser
 2. **Pull the arm** by clicking or tapping on the red handle
 3. **Watch the animation** as the colors spin and come to a stop
-4. **See the result** - the background will change to match the winning color
+4. **Discover your personality** - see which DISC type you land on and read the description

-## Color Configuration
+## DISC Personality Types

-The slot machine features four vibrant colors:
+The slot machine features four colors representing DISC personality types:
-- **Red**: Bright red gradient
+- **🔴 Red (Dominance)**: Driven, direct, and focused on results - they make quick decisions and love a challenge
-- **Green**: Bright green gradient
+- **🟢 Green (Steadiness)**: Calm, supportive, and dependable - they value harmony and are loyal team players
-- **Blue**: Bright blue gradient
+- **🔵 Blue (Conscientiousness)**: Precise, analytical, and detail-oriented - they thrive on structure, accuracy, and logic
-- **Yellow**: Bright yellow gradient
+- **🟡 Yellow (Influence)**: Enthusiastic, sociable, and persuasive - they bring energy and optimism to every room

-Each spin randomly selects one of these colors as the winner, with the visual display always matching the announced result.
+Each spin randomly selects one of these personality types, with the visual display always matching the announced result.

 ## Installation